MarioIuliano87/project_wf/README.md

 3. Visualisations in Tableau
 4. Insights

 Note: the analysis has been conducted entirely in Python and results plotted into Tableau.
-SQL scripts will be attached in appendix as a reference.
+No SQL has been usued during the analysis.

  ## Business Understanding ##